LogicMel/LogicMel/README.md

 # Hi there, I'm Melvin - aka [LogicMel][codepen] 👋

-## I'm a Student, Musician and Developer!
+## I'm a Student, Guitarist and Developer!

 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with web devs.